brendanoc21/docker-movie-api/README.md

 ### Multi-Stack.

-- I added a compose profile to the database seeding and the express web app
+- I added a compose profile to the database seeding and the express web app.
+- When not using the development profile seed and express will not start up.

 ### Extra.

 - I installed ping utility on running mongo container to check isolation.
+- I had some troubles which I got answers to online, I included sources for them in comments